dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 ### Overview page

-!!! success "_h.5.1_ If the backend has N devices, all N devices should be displayed correctly"
+!!! success "_h.5.1_ If the backend has N devices, all N devices should be displayed correctly" !!! success "_h.5.2_ If n devices get a changed event, the amount of total devices should not change and all changes of the devices should be found on the specific device card or in the specific device row"

 ### Details page